 There is a check hose at the bottom of the air filter case.
-If dust or water collects in this hose, empty the hose and clean the sponge material and air filter case.
+If dust or water collects in this hose, empty the hose and clean the air filter element and air filter case.

-1. Check hose
+- 1. Check hose

 - 1. Remove the seat.

-(See page 4-12 for seat removal and installation procedures.) - 2.
-Remove the air filter case cover by removing the screws.
+- 2. Remove the air filter case cover.

-- 1. Air filter case cover

-- 2. Screw (×4)

-- 3. Remove the air filter element, and separate the sponge material from its frame by removing the screw.
+- 1. Air filter case cover - 3.
+Remove the air filter element, and separate it from the guide.